-Arthritis affects approximately 50 million people in the United States, according to the Arthritis Foundation.
-It is the second most frequently reported chronic condition in the United States and costs the U.S. economy $128 billion annually.
+According to the Arthritis Foundation, Arthritis affects approximately 50 million people in the United States.
+It is the second most frequently reported chronic condition in the country and costs the economy $128 billion annually.

-National Bone and Joint Health Week: Let The Numbers Speak
+National Bone and Joint Health Week

 Naturopathic Physician and A Place for Mom nutrition expert, Dr. Lindsay Jones-Born comments: “Diet and nutrition have the ability to affect gene expression and have a direct effect on one’s health and overall well-being.
 To help ease arthritis suffering, adding-in anti-inflammatory foods into one’s diet is one of the safest and most effective routes to accomplish this effect.”